tektsu/entanglement/README.md

 ```
 {
     polys: [],          // A list of existing enclosing polygons to avoid.
-    size: Math.min(box.width, box.height) / 8, The approximate size of each aah in
-                        // pixels.
-    sizeSDP: 15,        // The percentage of the requested size touse is a standard
-                        // deviation to randomize the size.
-    margin: 6,          // The number of pixels to use as a margin.
-Aahs are not
-                        // centered outside the margins, but my extend outside.
     avoidCollisions: true, // If false, tangle elements will be placed without regard
                         // the enclosing polygons, and will likly overlap.
+    margin: size/6,     // The percentage of the box to used as a margin.
+Aahs are
+                        // not centered outside the margins, but msy extend outside.
     plan: Aah.plans.zentangle, The basic settings to use when generating tangle
                         // elements.
 Aah.plans.zentangle is a preset, but a plan
                         // can also be built manually.
 See below.